-Patients can be consented and registered at any time before, during or within 14 days after completing two cycles of first line or second line salvage therapy (4 cycles if being treated with brentuximab vedotin).
+Patients can be consented and registered at any time before, during or within 14 days after completing two cycles of first line or second line salvage therapy (3 or 4 cycles if being treated with brentuximab vedotin).

-A PET-CT scan will be performed under trial conditions following 2 cycles of first line or second salvage (4 cycles if being treated with brentuximab vedotin) to determine eligibility for trial treatment.
+A PET-CT scan will be performed under trial conditions following 2 cycles of first line or second salvage (3 or 4 cycles if being treated with brentuximab vedotin) to determine eligibility for trial treatment (PETO).
+This will be compared with the PET prior to salvage (PETpresalvage) which as it is performed prior to trial entry will not be done under trial conditions but which will map sites of disease for comparison with PETO.

-- Patients who are PET-negative (Deauville 1-3) will not be eligible for trial treatment.
-They will enter follow up for the purpose of the trial, and any further treatment will be at their treating clinician's discretion. - Patients who are PET-positive (Deauville 4-5) will receive 4 x 14-day cycles of nivolumab.
+- Patients who are PET-negative (Deauville 1-3) on central review will not be eligible for trial treatment.
+They will enter follow up for the purpose of the trial, and any further treatment will be at their treating clinician's discretion. - Patients who are PET-positive (Deauville 4-5) on central review will receive 4 x 14-day cycles of nivolumab.